MS12code/MS12code/README.md

 - 📫 How to reach me **smedha2k4@gmail.com**

-- ⚡ Fun fact **Results-driven engineering student passionate about pursuing a software engineering career in the IT sector.
+- ⚡ About me: **Results-driven engineering student passionate about pursuing a software engineering career in the IT sector.
 Seeking an opportunity to apply technical skills, problem-solving abilities, and engineering knowledge to develop innovative software solutions.
 Dedicated to contributing to a dynamic team, gaining practical experience, and advancing in a challenging and collaborative environment.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->